-Mention that you got a CP21A notice with a balance due and you need to review your account with a customer service representative.
+Mention that you received a CP21A notice with a balance due and you need to review your account with a customer service representative.
 Be sure to have a copy of your notice and your tax return before you call.

 What should I do if I disagree with the changes you made?